MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 > [!NOTE]
 > This feature is currently rolling out and may not yet be fully available for all organizations.

-With restricted access control, you can manage the access of a SharePoint site and its content.
+With restricted access control, you can manage the access of a SharePoint site and its content at access time.
 As a [SharePoint administrator](sharepoint-admin-role.md), you can grant access to specified users in the group associated with a SharePoint site.
-Users who aren't added to the specified group can't access even if they previously had site access permissions to a file. **The restricted access control policy applies to Microsoft 365 group-connected sites, non-group connected sites and Microsoft Teams.**
+Users not added to the specified group can't open the site at access time or open the site content even if they previously had access permissions to the site or the file. **The restricted access control policy applies to Microsoft 365 group-connected sites, non-group connected sites and Microsoft Teams.**

-Restricting site access based on group membership reduces the risk of oversharing within your organization.
+Restricting site access based on group membership reduces the risk of site oversharing within your organization.
 To view how data is shared in your organization, use [data access governance reports](data-access-governance-reports.md).
-Restricted access control provides an extra layer of security to safeguard site content.
+Restricted access control provides an extra layer of security to safeguard site content at site access time or when opening the content.
 By enabling restricted site access, you apply a policy that prevents access of content by users who aren't a member of the specified group.

 For example, the Contoso tenant's research department has a Microsoft 365 group containing all their department members.
 The department doesn't want anyone outside of the department to access the research team site or its content.
-They enable restricted access control on the site to restrict access to the research department's Microsoft 365 group.
-Only users who are members of the Microsoft 365 group can access the site and its content.
+They enable restricted access control on the site to restrict site access to the research department's Microsoft 365 group.
+Only users who are members of the Microsoft 365 group can visit the site or open its content.

 [SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell) module is required to enable restricted access control.